-Reviewers note the leak-proof and easy-to-clean design.
-Good for a 2-3 week trip.
+Reviewers love this bottle for its reliability, leak-proof, and easy-to-clean design.
 Great for laundry detergent, shampoo, face wash, and more.
-Made of BPA-free silicone.

-Not compatible with all liquids, such as eye makeup remover.
-No spray option.
+Not compatible with all liquids, such as eye makeup remover or mouthwash.
+Only comes with bottles of the same size and does not include spray bottles.

 Some reported that the bag’s zipper broke after a few uses.

-BPA-free.
-HDPE prevents emissions.
-For holding both food and toiletries.
-Flip top for dispensing liquid.
-Buyers commented that they are sturdy and easy to fill.
+These bottles are perfect for holding both food and toiletries.
+Each has a flip top cap, making dispensing liquid easy.
+Buyers commented that the bottles are sturdy and easy to fill.

 A few reported that the caps become lose in bags.
-Some reported leakage on planes.
+Some who brought these on airplanes reported leakage.
+It is best used for other forms of transit.

-Rare spray option and soap dispenser head.
-Comes with all essentials needed.
-Easy to fill with funnel.
-Spatula for cream jars has good-sized head.
-Zippered case is easy to open.
+Convenient kit that includes a rare spray bottle and soap dispenser head.
+Easy to fill each container with help from included funnel.
+Spatula for cream jars has good-sized head to scoop out product.
+Zippered case has a better shape and design for easy opening.

-Made of plastic and not silicone, and some reports of damage spray nozzle and leaky containers.
+Made of plastic and not silicone, and some reports of damage spray nozzle and leaky bottles.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.